EdWordy/Mod-Loader-X/README.md

 TO DO:

--addMod function
+-addMod method

--removeMod function
+-removeMod method

--modCounter function
+-launcher method

+-modPathFinder method